-One of the most popular confocal microscopy techniques is spinning disk confocal microscopy; a high-speed, high sensitivity technique that is reasonably simple to implement.
-Conventional spinning disk confocal microscopy uses a dual disk strategy which focuses excitation light through microlenses on the first disk into the pinholes of the second disk to increase acquisition speed and the amount of light reaching the sample.
+One of the most popular confocal microscopy techniques is spinning disk confocal microscopy (SDCM); a high-speed, high sensitivity technique that is reasonably simple to implement.
+Conventional SDCM uses a dual disk strategy that focuses excitation light through microlenses on the first disk into the pinholes of the second disk to increase acquisition speed and the amount of light reaching the sample.
 Emission light then passes back through the second disk and onto the camera.
-This method does have drawbacks, however, such as high crosstalk, low spatial resolution, limited objective lens selection and the acquisition speed is ultimately limited by the rotational speed of the disks.
+This method does have drawbacks, however, such as high crosstalk, low spatial resolution, limited objective lens selection, and the acquisition speed is ultimately limited by the rotational speed of the disks.
+For more information on SDCM, please see our full Learn page on the technique and its applications.

 The swept-field microscope is manufactured and distributed by Bruker as the Opterra II swept-field confocal microscope.